 It has been estimated that more than one third of all cancers are preventable.
 Prevention also offers the most cost-effective, long-term strategy for reducing the European burden of diseases.
 This is why primary prevention by tackling major health determinants, such as smoking, unhealthy diet and physical inactivity, is a long-term priority for the Commission.

-Further information on Commission work in health determinants can be found here
+Further information on Commission work on risk factors and health determinants can be found here.

 The European Code Against Cancer is a key prevention tool, based on scientifically proven evidence.
 This simple list of recommendations gives citizens two very clear messages:

-1) Certain cancers may be avoided – and health in general can be improved – by adopting healthier lifestyle:
+- Certain cancers may be avoided – and health in general can be improved – by adopting healthier lifestyle

 While primary prevention aims to reduce the incidence of cancer by tackling the major determinants of cancer, such as smoking, nutrition and physical activity, secondary prevention aims to reduce mortality by early detection of cancer through population screening.